 By Kerry Horton Bennassar

-I would like to share some concrete things that have really supported harmony and happiness in my family.
-They have really helped my family have stability and kindness.
+We are busy parents, so I would like to share some concrete things that have supported harmony and happiness in my family.
+They have really helped my family have stability, kindness and patience.

-One thing I do is to slow everything down.
+One thing I do is slow everything down.

 Another thing we do is we practice Flower Watering, which is part of the practice of Beginning Anew taught by Thích Nhất Hạnh.